 Last Updated on

 I get a lot of emails from readers asking me questions about specific destinations, traveling as a woman by myself, or practical information like how I deal with proof of onward travel requirements.
 But the question I get the most?
 How I afford my travels, and how I saved up for my trip before I left the UK.
 What I realize is that most people don’t want to save up for years and years, but want to fulfill their dream of traveling the world as quickly as possible.
 I only saved money for about 3 months before leaving on my journey, which back then I thought would last a year, and not six years (so far!).
 I met a traveler in Colombia last month who saved up only €6,000 Euros – in only three months, through work and selling his car.
 And he’s been traveling for nearly a year now, on that little money!
 A friend of mine from the US saved up $8,000 in only 4 months for a trip to Asia.
-You see that it is possible to save money for quickly in a short period of time.If you are really determined to make it happen, you can save up money in a few short months – and here are some tips how to do it:
+You see that it is possible to save money for quickly in a short period of time, and in today’s article I am sharing some tips how to save money for travel quickly.If you are really determined to make it happen, you can save up money in a few short months – and here are some tips how to do it:

 Make a budget & set saving goals